 Instructions

-- Add 1 cup of all purpose flour and 1 ½ teaspoons of vital wheat gluten to a bowl.
+- Combine.
+Add the flour and vital wheat gluten to a bowl.

-- Whisk or sift together until well combined.
+- Mix.
+Whisk or sift until evenly blended.

-- Use immediately or store in an airtight container for later use.
+- Use or store.
+Use immediately or transfer to an airtight container for later use.

 Notes

 - Measure accurately.
-Use a level scoop for both flour and vital wheat gluten for consistent results.
+Use level measurements for consistent results.

-- Whole Wheat Variation.
-1 cup whole wheat flour + 1 teaspoon vital wheat gluten = 1 cup of whole wheat bread flour.
+- Whole wheat option.
+Use 1 cup whole wheat flour plus 1 teaspoon vital wheat gluten for whole wheat bread flour.

 Nicole Durham says